ku-dml/mol-infer/HPS/Module_2/Constructing_Prediction_Functions/README.md

 | --- | --- | --- | --- | --- | --- | --- |
 | 1 | 1 | 0.8420611575174265 | 0.6587311490954544 | 0.08189535140991211 | 0.6532945133522152 | 0.38561774355971723|

-Also the files about the constructed prediction functions for the two subsets respectively in `./pred_func/` folder, which will be used in [Module 3](HPS/Module_3):
+Also the files about the constructed prediction functions for the two subsets in `./pred_func/` folder, which will be used in [Module 3](HPS/Module_3):
 - C1_i_j_linreg.txt: (in the case of LLR and RLR) the file containing the weights and bias of linear regression constructed for subset 'C1' for the i-th time j-th cross-validation;
 - C2_i_j_linreg.txt: (in the case of LLR and RLR) the file containing the weights and bias of linear regression constructed for subset 'C2' for the i-th time j-th cross-validation;
 - C1_i_j_weights.txt, C1_i_j_biases.txt: (in the case of ANN) the files containing the weights and biases of the neural networks constructed for subset 'C1' for the i-th time j-th cross-validation, and;